Economic performance of the European regions

 Cahiers, no. 135

-- To produce comparable information and data on socioeconomic trends in these metropolitan areas over the 1990s.
+- To collect comparable information and data on socio-economic trends in metropolitan areas.